Andy Stankovich: Music career

 The New Zealand Herald has referred to him as Auckland's best loved Elvis impersonator.
 One day he was seen by Alphonso Keil who was a seasoned musician.
 Keil, who had been a member of the Keil Isles and the Sundowners, started his Elvis acts after seeing Stankovich perform.
 As well as his home country New Zealand, he has performed in the United States, Australia.
 In the Pacific Islands, he has performed in Hawaii and Fiji.
 Stankovich differs from some of the other Elvis performers in that no longer uses the Elvis-style jump suits.

 In February 2012, along Australia's Paul Fenech, and New Zealanders, Che Orton, Steve Fitter, Kerryn Winn, Brendon Chase and Melissa Perkins, he was to appear at the Auckland Botanic Gardens in Manurewa in a tribute concert to Elvis.
 In July that year he was in Memphis, Tennessee for a video shoot.
 The backing group was Ray Walker & the Jordanaires.
 It was to be shot at the Texas Troubadour Theatre, on Nashville's Music Valley Drive.
 His Nashville show was set up by New Zealand promoter Gray Bartlett.

 In July 2015, Stankovich was embarking on the Elvis: One Night With You tour, which consisted of six shows across New Zealand.
-On 11 July he was booked to perform in Whangarei, which is north of Auckland as part of his tour.
+On 11 July he was booked to perform in Whangārei, which is north of Auckland as part of his tour.